Recently a reader wrote to me:

 It’s pointless the project aims to achieve a profit that isn’t achievable.
 Also, you cannot have an open-ended goal where the project team accepts an infinite loss.
 Target a realistic loss and ensure your team aims for a final loss less than this.

-10. Calculate the worst case loss scenario
+10. Calculate the worst-case loss scenario

 I can almost guarantee that whatever you think the answer is, it will often be too low.
-Ensure that company senior management are aware of the estimated loss.
+Ensure that company senior management is aware of the estimated loss.
 Check that the company can sustain this loss.
 The company may have to put a plan in place to mitigate the impacts.

 11. Avoid taking on extra work

 Avoid taking on extra work on the project where this could increase your losses.